-A mortgage broker is a person or company that is an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as facilitator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-You work with a mortgage broker to examine your financial circumstance and lead you to the lender who has the right loan for you.
-From application to closing, your mortgage broker works with you: presenting your application to a number of lenders, and coordinating the process with the lender through to the closing of your loan.
-Upon closing, the broker's commission is given by the borrower.
+A mortgage broker (either a firm or an individual) is an independent agent for both the mortgage loan applicant and the lender.
+Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+Which lender offers the loans that is right for you?
+A mortgage broker will help you find the right one.
+From application to closing, your mortgage broker works with you: submitting your application to several lenders, and coordinating the process with the lender through to closing.
+The broker is given a commission from the borrower at closing.